Nathnath95/Scripter/README.md

 - **AI API**: GeminiAI API for advanced text processing
 - **Data Storage**: Local file storage for secure and portable access
 - **UI/UX Tools**: Material Design Components for a sleek and intuitive interface

-Let’s create, transcribe, and transform together with Scripter!